Study at Utica College

 Apply to study as an exchange student at Utica College

-International students at participating institutions interested in participating in a study abroad program at Utica College are asked to complete and return the application (M.S.
-Word document) linked below.
+International students at our partner institutions who are interested in participating in an exchange program at Utica College are asked to complete and return the Inbound Exchange Student Application:

 - Select the Term you plan to attend

-Search by Term (Fall 2013 for August attendance or Spring 2014 for January attendance) and click the Submit button.
+Search by Term (Fall starts in August and Spring starts in January) and click the Submit button.
 You will see a list of subject areas.